clinics

 What will happen?

 Before having your test, a nurse will review the procedure with you and make sure that you are aware of the available options.
-We will answer any of your questions.
-She will then obtain your written consent.
-You will receive information to take home about what to expect after your test.
+The team will will answer any of your questions.
+The nurse will then confirm your written consent.
+You will receive information to take home about what to expect after your test, and aftercare.

 Ultrasound is used to locate the baby and placenta and to guide during the procedure.
 The fetus’ heart rate is recorded before (and after) the procedure and some measurements are taken to confirm the number of weeks of pregnancy.